Name of film: McEnroe Director: Barney Douglas Year: 2022

 Name of film: Woodstock '99 - Train Wreck Director: Jamie Crawford Year: 2022

-This fast moving and disturbing three part Netflix series is as tense as any Hollywood thriller - it looks at the rape, riot and arson that destroyed the 1999 festival, the mob behaviour of some of the quarter million strong crowd, the anger of a new youth culture and exploitation by greedy organisers.
+This fast moving and disturbing three part Netflix series is as tense as a Hollywood thriller - it looks at the accusations of rape, arson that destroyed the 1999 festival, the mob behaviour of some of the quarter million strong crowd, the anger of a new youth culture and their exploitation by greedy organisers.

-Each hour long episode follows a day of the festival, from an optimistic start on a Friday, to the apocalyptic ending of Sunday night/Monday morning - an onscreen ticking clock counts down to each new catastrophe.
+Each hour long episode follows a day of the festival, from a hopeful start on a Friday, to the mess of Sunday night/Monday morning - an onscreen ticking clock counts down to each new catastrophe.

 Michael Lang organised the first Woodstock festival held on Max Yasgur's dairy farm.
-It featured spirited and uplifting performances by Crosby Stills and Nash, Santana, Richie Havens, Jimi Hendrix Sly and the Family Stone and Joe Cocker etc. It was called the greatest concert of all time - a three day love celebration.
+It was full of spirited and uplifting performances by Crosby Stills and Nash, Santana, Richie Havens, Jimi Hendrix, Sly and the Family Stone and Joe Cocker etc. It was called the greatest concert of all time - a three day love celebration.

-The 1999 event was again pulled together by Lang and some business associates - but from the start, all assumptions were miscalculated.
+The 1999 event was again pulled together by Lang and his business associates - but from the start, all assumptions were miscalculated.

 Lang had also organised Woodstock '94.
-This festival had come and gone without much accolade or fanfare – it actually lost money and Lang didn't want a repetition of that – so an eight-mile perimeter fence was erected around a decommissioned, ugly, cement heavy, military airbase for the '99 festival - no one could get in for free, as they had done in '94.
+That festival had come and gone without fanfare – it actually lost money and Lang didn't want a repetition of that – so an eight-mile perimeter fence was erected around a decommissioned, ugly, cement heavy, military airbase for the '99 festival - no one could get in for free, as they had done in '94.

-But the '99 infrastructure was sorely lacking - independent vendors were allowed to charge as much as they wanted for food and water – festival goers had their own water supplies confiscated at the festival entrances.
+The '99 infrastructure according to this film, was threadbare - independent vendors were allowed to charge as much as they wanted for food and water – festival goers had their own water supplies confiscated at the festival entrances.

-Fatboy Slim’s late night Saturday set in a rave hangar, ended under hideous circumstances as crowds got trampled on - he, like many other acts, got out as quickly as possible after their performances.
+Fatboy Slim’s late night Saturday set in a rave hangar, ends badly as crowds get trampled on - he, like many other acts, got out as quickly as possible after their performances.

-A cardboard sign saying “show us your tits” was waved at Sheryl Crow as she tried to soldier on through the heckles – she left the site immediately after her set.
+A cardboard sign saying “show us your tits” is waved at Sheryl Crow as she tried to soldier on through heckles – she left the site immediately after her set.

-Teenage topless girls, longing to express the freedom feeling of Woodstock '69, were groped as they crowd surfed.
+Teenage topless girls, wanting to express the freedom feeling of Woodstock '69, are groped as they crowd surf.

-There was minimal waste collection - the site looked like a massive rubbish tip, even by the end of the first day, makeshift toilets broke and contaminated the remaining water supply with human faeces.
+There was minimal waste collection - the site looked like a massive rubbish tip by the end of the first day, makeshift toilets broke and contaminated the remaining water supply with human faeces.
 Youngsters were taken away ill and with mouth ulcers from after drinking from taps.

 It seems Lang and his co-organisers had just not factored in a growing cynism in youth culture since Woodstock 66 - a new, deeper distrust of authority and youth's refusal to be treated as cattle.